-- (a) The components of the containment system; - (b) Any other package components (e.g. shock absorbing components, packaging components that provide thermal protection) whose performance may have a consequential effect uponon (a).
+- (a) The components of the containment system; - (b) Any other package components (e.g. shock absorbing components, packaging components that provide thermal protection) whose performance may have a consequential effect on (a).

-The When performing the structural analysis for packages containing 0.1 kg or more of uranium hexafluoride, the following points should be taken into account considered:
+When performing the structural analysis for packages containing 0.1 kg or more of uranium hexafluoride, the following points should be considered: